Warfarin is the main oral anticoagulant used in the UK. Oral means it's taken by mouth. An anticoagulant is a medicine that stops blood clotting.

 Tell the surgeon or dentist that you're taking warfarin.
 You should also tell anyone else involved with your care, such as an anticoagulant nurse, if you need an operation so they can make arrangements.

-You can have vaccinations while taking warfarin, but all injections must:
+You can have vaccinations while taking warfarin.

 You can play sports while taking warfarin, but because of the risk of bleeding: